What role can classical music play in america, year 2019?

 Gather Hear Tour’s mission is to bring high quality live classical music to communities across the country, especially in rural areas where access is limited.

-The goal is to tour all 50 states in this time of deep division, when we can’t help but feel that there is no shared humanity across the nation.
+The goal is to tour all 50 states in this time of deep divide, when we can’t help but feel that there is no shared humanity across the nation.
 We believe classical music has a special power to connect us through an elevated and moving experience; we need to harness that power now to begin to truly understand and listen to each other.

 Gather Hear Tour cherishes the relationships with individuals and communities it creates, and the strengths and charms of American life discovered along the way.
 It documents and shares its stories and findings through a YouTube vlog series, on Facebook, and on Instagram.